Housing Benefit information for private landlords

 When we pay Housing Benefit direct to a landlord and their tenant’s entitlement changes, we may ask the landlord to repay the money which has been overpaid.

-If we decide it is appropriate to recover the money from the landlord, we will raise an invoice for repayment.
+If we decide it is appropriate to recover the money from the landlord, we will send a letter explaining why and raise an invoice for repayment.

 Appeals